Joan Ball

-Joan Ball (born 1934) started the first computer dating service in England in 1964.
-Ball's computer dating service also pre-dated the earliest American computer dating services, like Operation Match at Harvard.
+Joan Ball (born 1934) is a British businesswoman who started the first computer dating service in England in 1964.
+Notably, it also pre-dated the earliest American computer dating services.

 Early life

-Joan Ball was born in 1934 and was the 6th child in her working-class family.
+Joan Ball, born in 1934, was the 6th child in her working-class family.
 She was abandoned by her mother when she was very young.
 During World War II she was evacuated from London to the countryside to escape the aerial bombardments.
 Joan was sexually harassed by one of the foster families with whom she lived in the countryside.

 Joan Ball was dyslexic (although not diagnosed until she was 39) and struggled in school.
-As a coping mechanism she became the class clown so that she could make sure people "laughed with [her]" and not at her.
 In 1949, Ball finished her last year of school and got a job as a shop assistant at The London Co-operative Society.
 Due to her dyslexia she had problems with writing and counting money.

-Career and later life

-Department store work

-In 1953, Ball was hospitalized after a suicide attempt, after which she lived with her aunt Maud and uncle Ted.
+In 1953, Ball was hospitalized after a suicide attempt, after which she lived with her aunt and uncle.
 The same year, at the age of 19, she was hired at Bourne & Hollingsworth.
 In 1954, she left and started working in a store's dress department.
-Shortly after she started working for Berkertex, a leading fashion house in London.
+Shortly after she worked for Berkertex, a fashion house in London.